Curtis Newton (Canadian football)

-Curtis Newton (born July 24, 1994) is a professional Canadian football linebacker for the Hamilton Tiger-Cats of the Canadian Football League.
+Curtis Newton (born July 24, 1994) is a Canadian professional football linebacker.
 He was a member of the 105th Grey Cup champion Toronto Argonauts.
 He played CIS football for the Guelph Gryphons.

 University career

 Newton played Canadian Interuniversity Sport football for the Guelph Gryphons from 2012 to 2015.
 He was named an OUA All-Star and second-team CIS All-Canadian in 2014.
 In his fourth year in 2015, he was named a second-team OUA All-Star.